codesinger/shu/doc/shu-manual.md

  Copyright (C) 2018 Stewart L. Palmer

- Author: Stewart L. Pslmer <stewart@stewartpalmer.com>
+ Author: Stewart L. Palmer <stewart@stewartpalmer.com>

  This file is NOT part of GNU Emacs.